Research Team

 Adam Kidwell

-Adam Kidwell is currently pursuing a Master's in Embedded Systems.
-He graduated with my Bachelor's degree in Computer and Electrical Engineering from Oakland University in 2022.
+Adam Kidwell is currently pursuing a Ph.D. in Electrical and Computer Engineering.
+He graduated with a Master's in Embedded Systems in 2024 and a Bachelor's degree in Computer and Electrical Engineering from Oakland University in 2022.
 Adam worked as an Electrical Engineering Hardware intern in Marelli's Automotive Lighting department for a year during his undergraduate studies.
 He currently is a research and teaching assistant at OU.
 He is particularly interested in AI and high-speed, lightweight hardware on FPGAs.
 Adam loves to ride bikes, go on hikes, and travel.

 Undergraduate Researchers